McMaster wins reelection and first full term as governor - South Carolina Radio Network

 The Republican has served the final two years of former Gov. Nikki Haley’s term.
 He was able to overcome four GOP challengers in June, although the primary went to a runoff.

+“Good things, even better things, are on the way for South Carolina,” he told supporters after the race was called.
+“South Carolina is the greatest place in the world and we have come far.
+But we are just getting started good yet.”

-With 46 percent of precincts reporting as of 9:30 pm, McMaster had 57 percent of the vote over Smith’s 43 percent.
-The Associated Press called the result a few minutes later.
+With 90 percent of precincts reporting, McMaster had 56 percent of the vote over Smith’s 44 percent.
+The Associated Press called the result around 9:30 pm.

 Smith’s effort continued the ongoing frustration for Democratic candidates in South Carolina, who have not won a governor’s race since Jim Hodges in 1998.
 The longtime Democratic lawmaker did not seek reelection to his Statehouse seat this year.